-- The NRC did not complete an organization level Business Impact Assessment (BIA) to incorporate the results into the enterprise risk management program or enterprise risk register. - 2.
-The NRC did not fully integrate metrics on the effectiveness of its information system contingency plans with information on the effectiveness of related plans as appropriate to deliver persistent situational awareness across the organization.
-Appropriate related information from plans such as organization and business process continuity, disaster recovery, incident management, insider threat implementation, and occupant emergency would improve contingency plan effectiveness. - 3.
-The NRC does not employ automated mechanisms to test system contingency plans or coordinate plan testing with Information Communication Technology (ICT) supply chain providers or other external stakeholders.
+b) The NRC has yet to fully integrate metrics on the effectiveness of its information system contingency plans with information on the effectiveness of related plans as appropriate to deliver persistent situational awareness across the organization.
+Appropriate related information from plans such as organization and business process continuity, disaster recovery, incident management, insider threat implementation, and occupant emergency would improve contingency plan effectiveness.

-- In FY 2020 we noted the following recommendations which carried over to our FY 2021 assessment: - 16.
-Conduct an organizational level BIA to determine contingency planning requirements and priorities, including for mission essential functions/high value assets, and update contingency planning policies and procedures accordingly.
+The NRC does not employ automated mechanisms to test system contingency plans or coordinate plan testing with Information Communication Technology (ICT) supply chain providers.

-- 17. Integrate metrics for measuring the effectiveness of information system contingency plans with information on the effectiveness of related plans, such as organization and business process continuity, disaster recovery, incident management, insider threat implementation, and occupant emergency plans, as appropriate, to deliver persistent situational awareness across the organization. - 18.
-Update and implement procedures to coordinate contingency plan testing with ICT supply chain providers.
+- 10. Conduct an organizational level BIA to determine contingency planning requirements and priorities, including for mission essential functions/high value assets, and update contingency planning policies and procedures accordingly. - 11.
+For low availability categorized systems complete an initial BIA and update the BIA whenever a major change occurs to the system or mission that it supports.
+Address any necessary updates to the system contingency plan based on the completion of or updates to the system level BIA. - 12.
+Integrate metrics for measuring the effectiveness of information system contingency plans with information on the effectiveness of related plans, such as organization and business process continuity, disaster recovery, incident management, insider threat implementation, and occupant emergency plans, as appropriate, to deliver persistent situational awareness across the organization. - 13.
+Implement automated mechanisms to test system contingency plans, then update and implement procedures to coordinate contingency plan testing with ICT supply chain providers and implement an automated mechanism to test system contingency plans.